 In May 2014 Graham gave a lecture tour in New England and Pennsylvania which featured visits to the houses of Emily Dickinson (Amherst), Ralph Waldo Emerson (Concord), Henry Wadsworth Longfellow (Cambridge) and T S Eliot (East Gloucester) and sessions on Thoreau, Poets of New England from Anne Bradstreet to Robert Frost, Galway Kinnell, and Maxine Kumin.

 He returned to America in 2016 to give lectures and seminars in New York on Poets of New York, on Whitman, Edna St Vincent Millay, e e cummings, Marianne Moore, Auden, Lorca and Dylan Thomas.
 In 2018 he took a group to County Sligo and Dublin to explore the poetry of Yeats, Heaney, Kavanagh and Hopkins.
-In 2019 he led a tour of the West Country on the poetry of Thomas Hardy.
+In 2019 he led a tour of the West Country on the poetry of Thomas Hardy, and in 2022 a new tour to North Wales on the trail of Gerard Manley Hopkins (St Beuno’s) and R S Thomas (Aberdaron).
 Graham has also taught on-location poetry weekends in Florence (Milton and Galileo) and Recanati (Leopardi).

 Graham sees his lectures, themed poetry days, and radio programmes as his ‘publications’, but plans to bring out the lectures in book form sometime in the future

-Top and bottom photos: Graham delivering a lecture at Slader’s Yard, West Bay, Bridport, by kind permission of the photographer, larajanethorpephotography.com
+Top and bottom photos: Graham on a lecture night at Slader’s Yard, West Bay, Bridport, by kind permission of the photographer, larajanethorpephotography.com

 Photo left: by kind permission of Birgitta Johansson